daviddicken/fishy_tracker/README.md

 * Rene Montoya
 * David Dicken

-### This is a app that will allow a user to track water parameters in their reef aquarium.
+### This is an app that will allow a user to track water parameters in their reef aquarium.